trdroid/Android-Examples/Resources/Resource-Qualifiers/README.md

 An Android application takes into account only the screen size and the screen density (through the use of the constants provided), but not the screen resolution.

+### Resource Qualifiers associated with Layouts

+**Choosing layouts based on orientation**

+Android provides the qualifiers *port* and *land* to distinguish between portland and landscape orientations.

+*Scenario*

+1) Use a different layout based on the orientation of an Android device i.e. use a single pane in portrait mode and multi-pane layout in landscape mode.

+* Place default layouts in *res/layout/* directory.
+* Place portrait-only layouts in *res/layout-port/* directory
+* Place landscape-only layouts in *res/layout-land/* directory

+**Choosing layouts based on screen size**

+Android provides the *sw (smallestWidth)* qualifier to distinguish between a phone and a tablet. *smallestWidth* implies the smaller of the width and height irrespective of the orientation of the device.

+*Scenario*

+**Resource Qualifiers to handle different Android versions**

+Resource qualifiers can be used to specify the usage of alternate resources based on the version of Android an app is running on.

+*Scenario*

+Use different colors when an app is running on Android 4.1 than on Android 5.

+* Place default colors in *res/values/colors.xml*
+* Place 4.1 (API 16) specific colors in *res/values-v16/colors.xml*

+### Specifying Multiple Qualifiers

+Multiple resource qualifiers can be specified for a single set of resources separated by dashes.